-SECTION 2 GENERAL LOAD RATING REQUIREMENTS
+SECTION 2 AUTHORITY LOAD RATING REQUIREMENTS

-- 2.1 Load Rating Requirements - 2.1.1 New or Reconstructed Bridges
+2.1 Load Rating Procedures for Bridges

+2.1.1 New or Replacement Bridges

-Load ratings by the LRFR method, for the live load models defined in Section 3.2 of this document, are required for all new and replacement bridges, and for all rehabilitation and repair designs involving a substantial structural alteration.
+Load ratings by the LRFR method, for the live load models defined in Sections 2.1.8 and 3.2 of this document, are required for all new and replacement bridges.
 LRFR load rating calculations shall be performed as part of the design process and reflect the bridge's As-Built or As-Rehabilitated condition.
-When ratings are initially performed in conjunction with the preparation of design drawings, the As-Designed load rating results shall be shown on the structural drawings following the structural notes for all new, replaced and rehabilitated bridge projects in accordance with Section 4.4 of this document.
-Load rating shall not include the future wearing surface as a dead load because it is not part of the as-built condition.
-The Load Rating Summary Sheet and all electronic files for use in future re-analyses shall be created by the Design Engineer and provided to the NJTA in accordance with the requirements of Section 2.4 of this document.
+When ratings are initially performed in conjunction with the preparation of design drawings, the As-Designed load rating results shall be shown on the structural drawings following the structural notes for all new and replacement bridge projects in accordance with Section 4.4 of this document.
+The Load Rating Summary Sheet and all electronic files for use in future re-analyses shall be created by the Design Engineer and provided to the NJTA in accordance with the requirements of Section 2.3 of this document.
 Input files shall be created using AASHTOWare's Bridge Rating Software (BrR) (See Appendix A1 for current version) unless the structure cannot be modeled using BrR, such as complex curved girder structures or other unique structure types.